-Headline after headline in 2020 read “rise of the retail media network.”
+Headline after headline lately reads “rise of the retail media network.”
 And for good reason.

 Walgreens isn’t the only one.
 Ever since Amazon launched its media network in 2012, retailers have been following suit—from CVS to Target to Walmart to Kroger to Home Depot to Instacart to eBay to Wayfair to Best Buy.